Honours frequently asked questions

 How do I find a supervisor?

 Check the ANU Researcher website to find an academic undertaking research in a field that you're interested in.
-You'll need to check with the individual School about potential supervisors.
-All Schools have an Honours Convenor that can help you with this step.
+All Honours degrees and Honours specialisations have an Honours Convenor who can help you with this step.
 You can find a list of these convenors at this link.

 Does the supervisor have to be from CASS?